On this page you will find out what autism is, what support is available as well as resources that you might find useful.

-Derby's Autistic Fundraising Group group of parents, grandparents, relatives and friends of young people on the Autistic Spectrum who live in or around Derby.
-The group meet monthly to plan events and activities for young people on the Autistic Spectrum, some with their families, and some for the children themselves.
+Derby's Autistic Fundraising Group of parents, grandparents, relatives and friends of young people on the autistic spectrum who live in or around Derby.
+The group meet monthly to plan events and activities for young people on the autistic spectrum, some with their families, and some for the children themselves.

-From January 2016, rather than offering a home visit to parents of children with a new diagnosis, we will be offering appointments at our Family Drop ins or at the Council House.
-To contact the STePS team you can call them directly 01332 641400 or email firstname.lastname@example.org.
+From January 2016, rather than offering a home visit to parents of children with a new diagnosis, we will be offering appointments at our family drop-ins or at The Council House.
+To contact the STePS ASD Team, telephone 01332 641400 or email firstname.lastname@example.org.

 Early Years and Foundation Stage settings are offered the equivalent training to Autism Champions.
 This training consists of two three hour workshops where participants learn about autism as a spectrum, communication, sensory and interventions and resources to use within the setting to support the child.
 The majority of Early Years and Foundation Stage settings have staff who have attended this course.

-If your child doesn't attend a school with a sensory room, but you and the school they attend feel they would benefit from this; then discuss the matter with your child's Senco and your Occupational therapist.
+If your child doesn't attend a school with a sensory room, but you and the school they attend feel they would benefit from this; discuss the matter with your child's SENCO and your occupational therapist.

 Some schools can make arrangements for pupils from neighbouring schools to use their sensory room if it is available.
 Such arrangements will need to be made between the two schools with the parent’s consent.

-There are three main types of school, Mainstream which most pupils attend.
-There are also Enhanced Resource Schools and Special Schools which support about 2% of pupils with high levels of additional need.
+There are three main types of school - mainstream, which most pupils attend and Enhanced Resource Schools and Special Schools which support about 2% of pupils with high levels of additional need.
 Find out more about types of schools on the Local Offer Education and Childcare page.

-The Derby City Specialist Teaching and Psychology Service (STePS) team have created several leaflets with helpful advice included in them, these can be found below:
+The Derby City Specialist Teaching and Psychology Service (STePS) Team has created several leaflets with helpful advice included in them, these can be found below: